-Corns and calluses can be painful and unsightly, but they are nothing to worry about and, in most cases, are simple to remove or manage.
-This article explains what causes them, how best to remove them, and how to prevent them from forming in the future.
+Corns and calluses on your feet can be painful and unsightly, but they are nothing to worry about and, in most cases, are simple to remove or manage.
+This article explains what causes calluses and corns on your feet, how best to remove them, and how to prevent them from forming in the future.

 Corns and calluses are hard or thick areas of skin that develop when your skin tries to protect itself against friction and pressure.
 Neither are dangerous, but they can cause irritation.
 They're quite common, and tend to affect women more than men.
 Despite the terms being used interchangeably, corns and calluses are not the same and are often confused with one another.

-Corns are most common on the outside of toes or on the side of a bunion – the areas that experience most rubbing from shoes – but can also appear on the soles of feet.
+Corns on feet are usually found on the outside of toes or on the side of a bunion – the areas that experience most rubbing from shoes – but can also appear on the soles.
 They tend to be white/grey or yellow/brown in colour, depending on your skin type.
 Symptoms include pain and swelling around the corn and discomfort with direct pressure when walking.

 They are normally yellowish or pale in colour, and can have flaky, dry skin around them.
 Pressure and friction endured by your feet or hands can lead to the development of discoloured skin which can become calluses.
 This thickened skin often appears pale or yellow because the skin is harder than normal, soft skin, giving it its yellowish appearance.